 The Secretary has determined that this rule is not a major rule for the purpose of congressional review.
 For the purpose of congressional review, a major rule is one which is likely to cause an annual effect on the economy of $100 million; a major increase in costs or prices; significant effects on competition, employment, productivity, or innovation; or significant effects on the ability of U.S.-based enterprises to compete with foreign-based enterprises in domestic or export markets.
 This is not a major rule under the Small Business Regulatory Enforcement Fairness Act (SBREFA) of 1996.

 The Secretary has examined the impact of this rule under the Unfunded Mandates Reform Act (UMRA) of 1995 (Pub.
 L. 104-4).
-This rule does not trigger the requirement for a written statement under section 202(a) of the UMRA because it does not impose a mandate that results in an expenditure of $100 million (adjusted annually for inflation) or more by either State, local, and tribal governments in the aggregate or by the private sector in any 1 year.
+This rule does not trigger the requirement for a written statement under section 202(a) of the UMRA because it does not impose a mandate that results in an expenditure of $100 million (adjusted annually for Start Printed Page 29158inflation) or more by either State, local, and tribal governments in the aggregate or by the private sector in any 1 year.